Singular Hodge theory for combinatorial geometries: The submodules indexed by flats

 \subsection{The Hancock condition}

 Let $\N = \bigoplus_{k\geq 0}\N^k$ be a finite-dimensional graded $\Q$-vector space equipped with a symmetric bilinear form.
 Let be the Poincar\'e polynomial of $\N$.
-We say that $\N$ is {\bf Hancock} if the signature of the bilinear form (the number of positive eigenvalues minus the number of negative eigenvalues) is equal to $P_\N(-1)$.
+The {\bf signature} of $\N$ is defined to be the difference between the dimension of the largest space on which our pairing is positive definite and the dimension of the largest space on which it is negative definite.
+Equivalently, it is the number of positive eigenvalues minus the number of negative eigenvalues.
+We say that $\N$ is {\bf Hancock} if its signature is equal to $P_\N(-1)$.

-\begin{remark} If the symmetric bilinear form on $\N$ satisfies Poincar\'e duality of degree $d$, then its signature is equal to the signature of its restriction to the degree $d/2$ piece.
+\begin{remark} If the symmetric bilinear form on $\N$ satisfies Poincar\'e duality of degree $d$, then its signature is equal to the signature of its restriction to its piece in degree $d/2$.
 In particular, if $d$ is odd, then the signature is necessarily zero, as is $P_\N(-1)$.
 Thus when $d$ is odd, the Hancock condition follows automatically from Poincar\'e duality. \end{remark}

 The motivation for the Hancock condition is the following proposition.

 \begin{proposition} Suppose that $\oL \colon \N\to \N$ is a linear operator of degree $1$ with respect to which $\N$ satisfies the hard Lefschetz theorem of degree $d$.
 Suppose that $d$ is even and that $\N$ satisfies the Hodge--Riemann relations of degree $d$ in all but the middle degree.
 Then $\N$ satisfies the Hodge--Riemann relations in middle degree if and only if $\N$ is Hancock. \end{proposition}